Responsibility on College Campuses

 Through longstanding university and community-based initiatives, along with a variety of on-campus programs, the beer industry is working to raise awareness among all students and their parents to prevent underage drinking, reduce drunk driving, and keep students healthy and safe.

 TIPS® offers a specialized peer-to-peer education program designed for fraternities, sororities and residence halls.
 The training program teaches students, dorm advisors and on- and off-campus servers techniques for serving alcohol responsibly, intervening in a non-confrontational manner and spotting fake IDs.

 To help prevent drunk driving, Anheuser-Busch, its distributors and local retailers in college communities across the country work to promote the use of designated drivers among legal-aged college students.
 The concept employs common sense: when a group of friends visits a bar or restaurant, they select one individual who refrains from drinking on that occasion.
 In exchange for being named the designated driver, the individual typically receives free or reduced-price food and non-alcohol beverages from participating retailers.

 The HEINEKEN USA-supported Collegiate Effie/Public Service Challenge tasks students with creating a public service campaign to communicate how consumers should focus on responsible and legal alcohol consumption.

 HEINEKEN USA is a founding member of the Health Alliance on Alcohol, an organization which publishes the Facts & Conversations Series.
 This series offers parents a set of discussion guides on beginning conversations on underage drinking with their teens, including topics specifically addressing the college-age years.

 The Great Plays grant program provides funding for eligible universities to prevent and intervene in the drinking behaviors and harmful consequences of alcohol abuse among their students.
 ABMRF/The Foundation for Alcohol Research partners with MillerCoors in this program, serving as an independent, scientific consultant for the review of the grant applications.

-Anheuser-Busch has provided $8.1 million in funding to the National Collegiate Athletic Association (NCAA) Choices grant program is funded by a $2.5 million gift from Anheuser-Busch.
-The program has provided grants to 244 universities nationwide since 1991 to support campus-specific alcohol abuse prevention and awareness programs.
+Anheuser-Busch has provided $8.1 million in funding to the National Collegiate Athletic Association (NCAA) Choices program.
+The program has provided grants to 310 universities nationwide since 1991 to support campus-specific alcohol abuse prevention and awareness programs.